tungedng2710/TonAI-Creative/README.md

 - **CFG Scale**: A parameter that controls how much the image generation process follows the text prompt.
 The higher the value, the more the image sticks to a given text input.
 - **Inference Step**: The number of steps the model takes to generate the output.
 - **Mode**: Choose the style of image you want to generate.
 - **LoRA safetensor File**: Upload a Low-Rank Adaptation (LoRA) safetensor file to fine-tune the model.
-You can seek the LoRA weight on the Internet, and add the tag with syntax `<lora:[scale]>` to your prompt.
+You can seek the LoRA weight on the Internet, and add the tag with syntax `<lora_scale:[scale]>` to your prompt.
 For example, you uploaded the LoRA file `Mod1_blah.safetensor`, you can indicate this object in prompt by calling `Mod1_blah` (your file name without extension) and tag `<lora:0.66>` (0.66 is the scale of adapter, default value is 1).

 ### More Information:
 Except Stable Diffusion 3 Medium model, **TonAI Creative** uses `DPM++ 2M SDE Karras` Sampler for all pipelines.
 We value your feedback!
 Please share your thoughts and suggestions with us at tungnguyen99.tn@gmail.com